 In addition, we collect, store and process certain personal and other sensitive data from our users and clients, which makes us a potentially vulnerable target to cyber-attacks, computer viruses, physical or electronic break-ins or similar disruptions.
 While we have taken steps to protect the confidential information that we have access to, our security measures could be breached.
 Because the techniques used to sabotage or obtain unauthorized access to systems change frequently and generally are not recognized until they are launched against a target, we may not be able to anticipate these techniques or implement adequate preventative measures.
 Any accidental or willful security breaches or other unauthorized access to our system could cause confidential user and client information to be stolen and used for criminal purposes.
 Security breaches or unauthorized access to confidential information could also expose us to liability related to the loss of the information, time-consuming and expensive litigation and negative publicity.
 We have not experienced any material cyber-security breaches or been subject to any material breaches of any of our cyber-security measures in the past.
 In addition, leakages of confidential information may be caused by third-party service providers or business partners.
-If security measures are breached because of third-party action, employee error, malfeasance or otherwise, or if design flaws in our technology infrastructure are exposed and exploited, our relationships with users and clients could be severely damaged, we may be prevent information security breaches or to comply with privacy policies or privacy-related legal obligations, or any compromise of security that results in the unauthorized release or transfer of personally identifiable information or other customer data, could cause our clients to lose trust in us and could expose us to legal claims.
+If security measures in the past.
+In addition, leakages of confidential information may be caused by third-party service providers or business partners.
+If security measures in the past.
+In addition, leakages of confidential information may be caused by third-party service providers or business partners.
+If security measures in the past.
+In addition, leakages of confidential information may be caused by third-party service providers or business partners.
+If security measures in the past.
+In addition, leakages of confidential information may be caused by third-party service providers or business partners.
+If security measures in the past.
+In addition, leakages of confidential information may be caused by third-party serv